In the last few posts, we have been looking at an important question that comes up for many victims of abuse: “Am I losing my faith?”

 Feeling cut off from God and like you’ve lost your faith might be purely a symptom of trauma.

 We are each unique.
-We have just had the briefest of glances at some of the multitude of ways mental health needs might affect a person’s relationship with God and experience of what we commonly consider to be Christian activity.
+We have just had the briefest of glances at some of the multitudes of ways mental health needs might affect a person’s relationship with God and experience of what we commonly consider to be Christian activity.

 One affirmation here is simply that people who suffered great anguish, and who in modern times might have been diagnosed with mental health conditions, wrote treasured parts of the Bible.
 Relating to those passages doesn’t mean faith is gone.
 It means abuse is traumatic.